lyft/atlantis/server/neptune/README.md

 # Intro

 Neptune is the project code name for a new user workflow in Atlantis.
 This workflow does not take place within a PR like upstream atlantis and instead introduces the concept of a deploy which occurs when the PR is merged.
-This new deployment workflow is written entirely ontop of a Temporal backend.
+This new deployment workflow is written entirely on top of a Temporal backend.

 Our goal is to eventually have all of Atlantis written as Temporal Workflows.